destiny-index/nyaa-transmission/README.md

 nyaa "Mahouka Koukou no Rettousei"
 ```

-This gem uses the default username, password and port number for transmission.
+This gem uses the default username, password and port number for
+**transmission**.

 | Setting  | Value        |
 | -------- | ------------ |